 In addition, the pervasive influence of the Ohio Company through the London businessman Hanbury and others will have eased the setting up of Braddock’s expedition in the form that it took.

 As the Duke of Cumberland’s intention was to ensure that the primary attack on the French was on Fort Duquesne, an unnecessary exercise, conducted through the least appropriate colony, Virginia, along Nemacolin’s Path, with a time consuming and militarily pointless road being constructed by the troops on the way, he needed a compliant and not very intelligent commander, with insufficient military experience to see that he was a dupe.

 Edward Braddock exactly fitted these requirements.
-Until appointed colonel of the 14th Foot in 1753, Braddock spent his military career in the Coldstream Guards, as a regimental subordinate of Lord Albemarle and the Duke of Cumberland.
+Until his appointment as colonel of the 14th Foot in 1753, Braddock spent his military career in the Coldstream Guards, as a regimental subordinate of Lord Albemarle and the Duke of Cumberland.

 Braddock had almost no field experience, his one foray being in 1745 to assess the defences of Ostend, but was courageous and doggedly determined.

 Other personnel for the expedition were selected for their likely loyalty to Lord Albemarle: the deputy quartermaster-general Sir John Saint Clair was serving as an intelligence officer for Lord Albemarle in Flanders when appointed.
-Braddock’s adc was another Coldstream officer, Captain Robert Orme.
-The commodore appointed to command the Royal Naval squadron supporting the expedition was Lord Albemarle’s second son, Captain Augustus Keppel RN.
+Braddock’s aide de camp was another Coldstream officer, Robert Orme.
+The commodore appointed to command the Royal Naval squadron supporting the expedition was Lord Albemarle’s second son, Captain Augustus Keppel.

 The orders drafted for Braddock and Keppel left them no option but to conduct the expedition in compliance with the requirement for a march through Virginia along Nemacolin’s Path and the capture of Fort Duquesne.